conDavis/art-api/README.md

 Get representation for piece with the given name.
 Not case sensitive.
 Default value "Self Portrait 2020".

 <b>/piece/?id={pieceName}</b><br/>
 Get representation for piece with the given id.
-Default value will return "Self Portrait 2020".
+Default value will return the piece "Self Portrait 2020".

 Note: if ID and name are provided for a /piece query, the id will take precedence over the name given.